Cannabis Dispensary, Cannabis Education & Cannabis ProductsKing of Prussia, PA, Philadelphia, PA & Devon, PA

 - Synaptic plasticity

-Medical Marijuana, & Cannabis Dispensary in Philadelphia, PA
+Medical Cannabis & Cannabis Education in Philadelphia, PA

 If you have ever wondered what is the difference between your strains of dry flower, the answer is terpenes!
 Terpenes are the essential oils found in cannabis and are naturally occurring aromatic compounds commonly produced by plants and fruits.
 Terpene profiles determine the fragrances of the flower and contribute to the mental effects of different strains.
 Terpenes can produce stimulation or sedation and are the main reason why sativas and indicas have their effects.
 The full role of terpenes is still being discovered.
 Recent studies have shown us that terpenes interact with the endocannabinoid and even mediate the flow of cannabinoids into the bloodstream, through the entourage effect.